2022–23 Manchester City F.C. season: Season run-in

 On 14 March, on a record breaking night, City defeated RB Leipzig 7–0 at home (8–1 on aggregate) in their Champions League round of 16 second leg tie to advance to the quarter-finals of the competition.
 This equalled City's record scoreline in the Champions League, but the match was particularly notable for the five goals scored by Haaland, who in recording his 39th goal of the season broke the 94-year-old club record of Tommy Johnson.
 It was also the first time a City player had scored five goals in a single continental match, and broke the record for the most number of continental goals scored in a season.

 Prior to the final international break of the season, the Blues displayed an impressive offensive showing against Burnley, recording a 6–0 home win in the FA Cup quarter-finals with another Haaland hat-trick.

-Following the resumption of domestic football on City convincingly beat Liverpool 4–1 at home on 1 April, despite going a goal behind and missing the injured Haaland and Foden from their matchday squad.
+Following the resumption of domestic football, City convincingly beat Liverpool 4–1 at home on 1 April, despite going a goal behind and missing the injured Haaland and Foden from their matchday squad.
 However, Arsenal matched the result later that day by beating Leeds United.
 Thus, with just ten games remaining, City remained seven points behind the Gunners as league leaders, but still had a game in hand and a home fixture against their league rivals to help bolster their chances of retaining their title.

 On 8 April, in a 4–1 away win against Southampton, Haaland brought his tally to thirty league goals with a brace, becoming only the fifth player to reach this milestone and the fastest ever to do so.
 De Bruyne also became the fastest player to reach 100 Premier League assists.

 Arsenal dropped points the following day, drawing 2–2 away to Liverpool after they had led by two goals.
 This reduced the deficit to six points with City still having a game in hand, yet to play their rivals at home and with a superior goal difference.

 On 11 April, Manchester City faced ten-time defending Bundesliga champions Bayern Munich at home in the first leg of their Champions League quarter-final, and earned a convincing 3–0 victory.
 Rodri, Bernardo Silva and Haaland each scored, and the Blues had multiple chances to further increase their advantage.